Morton Dean: Post-ABC career

 In 2002, Dean narrated and hosted a series of documentaries for A&E and The History Channel.

 He reported and hosted a monthly 60-minute cable network science show and occasionally appeared on National Public Radio "Morning Edition” commenting on politics and terrorism.

 Dean is a freelance writer, occasionally writing on subjects of personal interest, including stories about the Boston Red Sox and his latest journey to Cuba, 50 years after his 1959 interview with Fidel Castro.

 He is a member of the Vietnam War Commemoration Commission created by Presidential proclamation whose goal is to embrace those who served during the Vietnam era and also does pro bono work for Autism Speaks, the world largest autism awareness organization.

 Personal life

-Dean divides his time between homes in Ridgefield, Connecticut and Truro, Massachusetts.
-He lives with his second wife, Lonnie Reed; and is the father of two daughters and a son.
+Dean resides with his long-time partner, Mary Miller, in Chatham, Massachusetts.
+He is the father of three grown children a son, political consultant Adam Dubitsky, and two daughters, Sarah and Jennie.